ooftv/oofvideosync/README.md

 # oofvideosync
 for syncing video playback on multiple machines on the network

 This is a work in progress and as of May 2020 still doesn't work well.
-Considering to use omxplayer https://github.com/turingmachine/omxplayer-sync but that is not cross platform.

 This requires mplayer or omxplayer (omxplayer preferred, but omxplayer is only for raspberry pis, mplayer is crossplatform but harder to get to work right) to run.
 It doesn't need to compile, it's just a few scripts.

+If using omplayer, you'll also need omxplayer-sync: https://github.com/turingmachine/omxplayer-sync

+Before using it the first time:

+`apt-get install libpcre3 fonts-freefont-ttf fbset libssh-4 python3-dbus omxplayer`
+`wget -O /usr/bin/omxplayer-sync https://github.com/turingmachine/omxplayer-sync/raw/master/omxplayer-sync`
+`chmod 0755 /usr/bin/omxplayer-sync`

-It should run on any system that has mplayer installed and should play any file mplayer can play.
+If using mplayer, it should run on any system that has mplayer installed and should play any file mplayer can play.

 mplayer is a command line video player that has been around a long time.
 There's better documentation on mplayer than I can write here, so I'm not going to get into it.
 Long story short, you need mplayer installed.
 Mplayer did all the hard work of getting videos to sync over the network.
 Read about it here: http://www.mplayerhq.hu/DOCS/HTML/en/networksync.html